 - Potentially track attendance to event courses or sessions

 How Convention Data Services May Share Your Data

 - Share with event organizer (trade association, etc.).

 - Share with third parties involved in the event process (e.g., hotel booking companies).

-- Potentially share with exhibitors at the event through badge scanning onsite at the event.
+- Potentially share with exhibitors and sponsors at the event through badge scanning onsite at the event.
 You would physically present your badge for scanning.

 - CDS Attendee List (AL) and Exhibitor Email (EE) applications allow event exhibitors to send you email/direct mail.
 These applications generally do not allow exhibitors direct access to your contact information.

 - The Registration Resource Center allows other attendees to contact you within the application itself.
 Limited information such as name and company are shown.

 Once your data has been shared with a third party, CDS no longer has direct control over that information, but we require our partners to agree to follow GDPR.